ItsNotGoodName/ansible-role-autorestic/README.md

 # ansible-role-autorestic

-This role installs and configures autorestic and restic from their Github repositories.
+This role installs and configures [autorestic](https://github.com/cupcakearmy/autorestic) and [restic](https://github.com/restic/restic).

 ## Features

-- Install autorestic via github
+- Install autorestic from GitHub
-- Install restic via github
+- Install restic from GitHub
-- Copy over autorestic configuration
+- Copy autorestic configuration to home directory

 ## Role Variables

+Autorestic configuration is copied to `root` user's home directory by default.
-It assumes that the user `root` is handling backups but can be changed with the `autorestic_user` variable.
+It can be changed to another user's home directory with the `autorestic_user` variable.

-You can toggle installing autorestic and restic by setting `autorestic_autorestic_install` and `autorestic_restic_install` to `true` or `false`.
+You can toggle installing autorestic and restic by setting `autorestic_install` and `autorestic_restic_install` to `true` or `false`.

 ### Required